Page and iframe dashboards are divided into six areas:

 This section displays detailed trend graphs of key performance indicators and the request load across the selected timeframe.
 They measure:

-- the time between the user's request and the completion of the page load of the response.
+- Time between the user's request and the completion of the page load of the response.

-- the time between the user's request and the DOM being loaded.
+- Time between the user's request and the DOM being loaded.

-- the time between the user's request and the browser receiving the first response byte.
+- Time between the user's request and the browser receiving the first response byte.

 Server Connect Time Breakdown / Response Available Time